Salix07/final-reality-Salix07/README.md

 <h4>Weapons:</h4>

 For weapons, the IWeapon interface was created, it contains the common methods for all weapons, and the AbstractWeapon class, which implements this interface.
-Finally, subclasses were created for all weapons in the game (axe, bow, knife, staff, sword), them implement this abstract class and specialize their methods of "equipping the player" (the type is disambiguated thanks to the Double Dispatch).
+Also, subclasses were created for all weapons in the game (axe, bow, knife, staff, sword), them implement this abstract class and specialize their methods of "equipping the player" (the type is disambiguated thanks to the Double Dispatch).

 <h4>Game Controller:</h4>

-The package called controller contains the game controller, the player's inventory, some handlers that handle different events of the game and the phases that the game has.
+The package called controller contains the game controller, the player's inventory, some handlers that manage different events of the game and the phases that the game has.

 The controller is responsible for being an intermediary between what the user sees and the program model, so it has the ability to create player characters, enemies, weapons, know their attributes, manage player inventory, equip weapons, perform attacks, handling turn logic, etc.

-The inventory class only groups its methods, it is in a separate class to the controller, only because it provided greater clarity and readability to the code.
+The inventory class only groups its methods, It is in a separate class to the controller only because it provided greater clarity and readability to the code.

 Handlers manage the events that happen during the game, they notify when